20 Home Maintenance Tasks to Always Do in Fall

 Close off both valves on the backflow preventer.
 Then remove the plug on the blow-out port and screw in a quick-connect hose adapter.
 Snap on the air hose and connect the other end to the compressor (see photo).
 Then blow out the line.
 The heads should pop up and spit out water.
 Disconnect the hose as soon as they run dry.

-I should have disconnected the hoses and sprayed in a pump antifreeze/lubricant like Pump Saver from Briggs & Stratton.
+Disconnect the hoses and spray an antifreeze/lubricant into the pump.
 That forces the water out and replaces it with antifreeze and lube.
 Pump antifreeze/lubrication is available at home centers.
-And if your air compressor stalls out, here’s how you can fix it yourself by replacing the unloader valve. — Mark Petersen, Associate Editor
+And if your air compressor stalls out, here’s how you can fix it yourself by replacing the unloader valve.

-When cold weather is right around the corner, that’s the time to get your car ready for winter driving: lube locks, latches, hinges, window channels and weather stripping.
-Proper lube can prevent binding and freezing and save you the cost of a busted regulator.
+Take some time to prepare your car for winter driving before the mercury bottoms out on you.
+Something that gets overlooked by a lot of people is taking a few minutes to lube locks, latches, hinges, window channels and weather stripping.
+That can prevent binding and freezing and save you the cost of a busted regulator.
 You can lube your entire vehicle in less than 20 minutes.
 All you need is dry Teflon spray, spray lithium grease, a rag and glass cleaner.

 Start with the window channels.
 Lower the window glass and shoot dry Teflon spray down the front, rear and top window channels on each door.
 Soak the channels.
 Then run the window up and down several times to spread the lube.
 Finally, raise the window and clean off overspray with glass cleaner.